mindersec/minder/README.md

 * **Dependency management:** Manage dependency security posture by helping developers make better choices and enforcing controls.
 Minder is integrated with [Trusty by Stacklok](https://trustypkg.dev) to enable policy-driven dependency management based on the risk level of dependencies.

 ---
-## Stacklok Instance
+## Getting Started Quickstart (< 5 minutes)

 Your friends at Stacklok have set up a public instance of Minder that you can use for free.
 The Minder CLI tool (`minder`) from our official releases is configured to use this instance by default.
+Follow Stacklok's Minder [Getting Started Guide](https://docs.stacklok.com/minder/getting_started/install_cli) to quickly try out Minder's features without having to build and deploy OSS Monder.

-You can also use the public instance by running `minder auth login` and following the prompts.
+You can also use the public
+instance by running `minder auth login` and following the prompts.

 ```bash